No Tags Found!

-Suppose you are an Hr of an company and you have some employees who are 'Unconsciously Incompetent'.
-Now you have to decide weather you need to go for training for them regarding their performance development or not?
-The condition is you can't sack(terminate) them.
+Suppose you are an HR professional at a company and you have some employees who are 'Unconsciously Incompetent'.
+Now, you need to decide whether to provide training for them regarding their performance development.
+The condition is that you cannot terminate them.

 From India, Calcutta